 - Each residence hall offers both indoor and outdoor gathering areas for residents to prepare for class or to simply play.

-- Most main lounges have pool tables, foosball tables, TV with cable, Wi-Fi, and study areas.
+- Most main lounges have pool tables, foosball tables, TVs, Wi-Fi, and study areas.

 - All resident halls are located conveniently near the gym, cafeteria, Office of Student Affairs, and the bookstore.